The Statistical Fairness-Accuracy Frontier: Estimation with Unknown Covariance

 Recall from \Cref{proposition:excess_risk_to_matrix_norm} that the excess risk of $\widehat{\beta}_{\lambda}$ can be expressed as the weighted sum of the two distances $\norm{ \widehat{\beta}_{\lambda} - \beta_\lambda }_{\Sigma_r}^2$ and $\norm{ \widehat{\beta}_{\lambda} - \beta_\lambda }_{\Sigma_b}^2$.
 Thus, as in the previous section, we begin by characterizing these two distances. \begin{proposition} Suppose Assumptions~\ref{assumption:invertible_cov} and \ref{assumption:invertible_emp_cov} hold.
 Then, for any group $g \in \{r, b\}$, we have:

 where the variance term is given by

 and the bias term is given by

 \end{proposition} See \Cref{sec:proof_prop:unknown_cov_upper_bound} for the proof.
 The variance term closely resembles the error rate in the known-covariance case: it captures the irreducible sampling error within each group, as it is scaled by the squared fairness weights and the inverse sample sizes of each group.
 The bias term, however, represents a key departure from the known-covariance setting.
-It arises from heterogeneity in the true underlying coefficients $\beta_r$ and $\beta_b$, it depends explicitly on $\beta_r - \beta_b$, and it vanishes when $\beta_r = \beta_b$.
+This term can be viewed as a systematic welfare distortion caused by informational asymmetries; the planner misallocates welfare weights across groups due to the fact that they cannot perfectly observe the true structure of the heterogeneity across groups.
+In particular, it arises from the underlying difference in the true coefficients $\beta_r$ and $\beta_b$, it depends explicitly on $\beta_r - \beta_b$, and it vanishes when $\beta_r = \beta_b$.

 To interpret this bias term more precisely, note that, even if $\beta_r$ and $\beta_b$ were known exactly, the target parameter $\beta_\lambda$ cannot be recovered without also knowing the covariance matrices $\Sigma_r$, $\Sigma_b$.
 In fact, $\beta_\lambda$ is a covariance-weighted average of $\beta_r$ and $\beta_b$; it coincides with both when the group-specific parameters are equal, and the discrepancy increases as the parameters diverge.
 The bias term quantifies the additional error introduced by replacing the true covariance structure with empirical estimates, which explains why it vanishes in the known-covariance case.